Vyral/mcpherson-sisters/_posts/2020-04-24-should-all-new-construction-homebuyers-have-a-representative.md

 The agents who work for the builder don’t have your best interests in mind, and can’t represent both parties fairly.

-We are actually certified new home specialists and we’ve represented the top custom home builder in the twin cities in some new developments.
+We are actually certified new home specialists and we’ve represented the top custom home builder in the Twin Cities in some new developments.
 We learned a lot about how this business works through that experience. **We learned so much working for them and are confident in our ability to represent buyers in this kind of transaction.**&nbsp;

 {% include pullquote.html %}